 Look for themes that include these share buttons.
-Pipdig.co is a great place to find themes that have these!
+Creative Market and Bluchic are great places to find themes that have these!
 When you make your blog posts as shareable as possible, your audience will be more likely to pin your content.

 3. Not automating your pins

 If I had to pick one thing that has completely transformed my Pinterest account, it’s definitely automating my pins — no joke.
 I wish I would’ve automated my account much sooner.

 Pinterest is all about pinning and you can’t possibly have the time to pin all day every day.
 I tried to just manually pin for a while but it just wasn’t getting me the results I had hoped for.
 The best strategy I’ve found so far is actually a combination of automating my pins and manually pinning.

 I use Tailwind, a Pinterest scheduling program, for all my automation needs.
 It allows you to set up a queue so that it can pin to different boards for you through the day.
 It’s such an amazing tool and I’ve seen a significant increase in my followers since I started using it.

 My monthly viewers in the analytics section are growing every day because of this method.
 Aside from using Tailwind, I try to take 5 minutes out of each day to also manually pin a little bit as well.

 Use my affiliate link to snag your first month of Tailwind for free!

 This was me for the longest time.
 I didn’t have a clue about what the heck SEO was and I couldn’t be bothered to fill out descriptions or fill boards with a decent number of pins.
 I was a lazy pinner and I simply wasn’t educated on how to maximize Pinterest for my blog.

 It wasn’t until I decided to take it more seriously and dive into research about it that I began making sure my boards were complete.
 I saw Pinterest was working for other bloggers and I wanted it to work for me too.
 But not having a strategy or using it effectively was hurting my potential.